“Capital of the Ruins”

 He was scared when he mounted that C-47 just a few days ago, and even more scared when it was his time to jump.
 He often told me, however, that his experiences of being the inadvertent target of “friendly” bombers and the strafing of Allied fighter planes were the most intensely terrifying experiences of what would prove to be his long and arduous odyssey across Europe.
 His fear came from the absolute helplessness he felt as he huddled and cringed in expectation of the next bomb or piece of shrapnel.
 If one of them had his name on it, that would be “all she wrote” as he liked to say.

-There was a lull, and the Germans moved them out of the church and assembled everyone.
+There was a lull the next day, and the Germans moved them out of the church.
 They were forced into some sort of rag-tag formation and started to march.

 “In the morning the only building left in St. Lo was the Church…”

 From towns and cities like Ste.
 Mere Eglise, Ste.
 Come-du-Mont, Port- ‘Abbe, Ravenoville, and many other locations on the map, American soldiers took the fight to the enemy.
 They came to fight and fight is what they did.
-They took their training and took the fight to the occupying army in any way they could while trying to figure out where they were, and how they could find their own units.
+They took their training and took the fight to the occupying army in any way they could while trying to figure out where they were, and how they could find their own units - their friends.

-St. Lo paid a dearly for its eventual liberation and my father was forever haunted by his witness of the dark price that had to be paid.
+St. Lo suffered dearly for its eventual liberation and my father was forever haunted by his witness of the dark price that it was forced to pay.
+When Beckett arrived in 1945, the ruins were still there and the echoes of the souls my father heard were now hidden in the stones.